AdobeDocs/experience-manager-64.en/help/forms/developing/rendering-html-forms-using-custom.md

     * A `BLOB` object that contains data to merge with the form.
 If you do not want to merge data, pass `null`.
 (See [Prepopulating Forms with Flowable Layouts](/help/forms/developing/rendering-forms-rendering-forms prepopulating-forms-flowable-layouts-prepopulating.md#prepopulating-forms-with-flowable-layouts).)
     * The `HTMLRenderSpec` object that stores HTML run-time options.
     * A string value that specifies the `HTTP_USER_AGENT` header value, such as `Mozilla/4.0 (compatible; MSIE 6.0; Windows NT 5.1; SV1; .NET CLR 1.1.4322)`.
 You can pass an empty string if you do not want to set this value.
     * A `URLSpec` object that stores URI values required to render an HTML form.
-(See [Specify URI values](unresolvedlink-lc-re-render-interactive-forms-ri.xml#ws624e3cba99b79e12e69a9941333732bac8-7a96.2).)
     * A `java.util.HashMap` object that stores file attachments.
 This is an optional parameter, and you can specify `null` if you do not want to attach files to the form.
-(See [Attach files to the form](unresolvedlink-lc-re-render-interactive-forms-ri.xml#ws624e3cba99b79e12e69a9941333732bac8-7a95.2).)
     * An empty `com.adobe.idp.services.holders.BLOBHolder` object that is populated by the `(Deprecated) renderHTMLForm` method.
 This parameter value stores the rendered form.
     * An empty `com.adobe.idp.services.holders.BLOBHolder` object that is populated by the `(Deprecated) renderHTMLForm` method.
 This parameter stores the output XML data.
     * An empty `javax.xml.rpc.holders.LongHolder` object that is populated by the `(Deprecated) renderHTMLForm` method.
 This argument stores the number of pages in the form.